celo-org/docs/docs/validator/monitoring.md

 ### [Vladiator Labs Signature & Attestation Viewer (Celo Vido)](https://vido.vladiatorlabs.io/block-map)

-* Visualizer of current and historic data on validator signatures collected in each block on Mainnet and Baklava.
+- Visualizer of current and historic data on validator signatures collected in each block on Mainnet and Baklava.
-* Visualizer of current and historic attestation requests and completions, and attestation endpoint versions and status on Mainnet and Baklava.
+- Visualizer of current and historic attestation requests and completions, and attestation endpoint versions and status on Mainnet and Baklava.

 ### [Virtual Hive Celo Network Validator Exporter](https://github.com/virtualhive/celo-network-validator-exporter)

 Prometheus exporter that scrapes downtime and meta information for a specified validator signer address from the Celo blockchain.
 All data is collected from a blockchain node via RPC.

-_Please raise a Pull Request against [this page](https://github.com/celo-org/celo-monorepo/blob/master/packages/docs/celo-holder-guide/voting-validators.md) to add/amend details of any community services!_

 <!--
 ## Monitoring Network Health, Elections, and Accounts